vickywane/digitaloceanspaces-upload-api/submission.md

 ![A bucket within Digitalocean showing a list of uploaded files](https://i.imgur.com/o4f5P7N.png)

-At this point, file uploads within the application are working, however the files are not getting linked back to user who performed the upload.
-The requirement of each file upload performed through this API is to have the file uploaded into a storage bucket, and then linked back to a user by updating the `img_uri` field of the user.
+At this point, file uploads within the application are working, however, the files are not getting linked back to the user who performed the upload.
+The requirement of each file upload performed through this API is to have the file uploaded into a storage bucket and then linked back to a user by updating the `img_uri` field of the user.

 To achieve this, add the code block below into the `resolvers.go` file in the graph directory.
 It contains two helper functions, one to retrieve a user from the database by a specified field, and the other function to update the record of a user.